-There is an important difference between the two experiments we need to consider.
+There is an important difference between the two experiments that we need to consider.
 In a liquid-liquid extraction, which takes place in a separatory funnel, the two phases remain in contact with each other at all times, allowing for a true equilibrium.
 In chromatography, however, the mobile phase is in constant motion.
-A solute moving into the stationary phase from the mobile phase equilibrates back into a different portion of the mobile phase; this does not describe a true equilibrium.
+A solute that moves into the stationary phase from the mobile phase will equilibrate back into a different portion of the mobile phase; this does not describe a true equilibrium.

 So, we ask again: Can we treat a solute's distribution between the mobile phase and the stationary phase as an equilibrium process?
-The answer is yes, if the mobile phase velocity is slow relative to the kinetics of the solute's moving back and forth between the two phase.
+The answer is yes, if the mobile phase velocity is slow relative to the kinetics of the solute's movement back and forth between the two phase.
 In general, this is a reasonable assumption.

-Figure 12.12 Two method for improving chromatographic resolution: (a) original chromatogram; (b) chromatogram after decreasing w_A and w_B by 4×; (c) chromatogram after increasing Δt_r by 2×.
+Figure 12.12 Two method for improving chromatographic resolution: (a) original chromatogram; (b) chromatogram after decreasing w_A and w_B by $4\times$; and (c) chromatogram after increasing Δt_r by $2\times$.